-If you are seeing Error codes when setting up Mixed Reality, here some common error codes, and ways to fix it.
+If you see Error codes when setting up Mixed Reality, here are some common error codes and ways to fix them.

 Mixed Reality Error 2181038087-4

-This error means that the MR headset cameras did not start, and hence they are not able to track.
+This error means that the MR headset cameras did not start, and hence they cannot track.
 So go ahead, and unplug your headset, and plug it back in.
 This should sort the problem.

 Mixed Reality Error code 2181038087-12

 WMR needs drivers from Microsoft.
-If you see the above-mentioned error code, this means that your headset is not using the right drivers.
-You will have to use the classic “Device Manager” to get this sorted.
+If you see the above-mentioned error code, your headset is not using the right drivers.
+You must use the classic “Device Manager” to get this sorted.

-- Hit WIN + X on your keyboard followed by keyboard shortcut M
+- Hit WIN + X on your keyboard, followed by the keyboard shortcut M

 - This will open the Device Manager.